isabella232/search-promote.en-1/help/c-about-home.md

 ---
-description: You can use Home to view a variety of report widgets that give you a quick overview of your Search&Promote account.
+description: You can use Home to view a variety of report widgets that give you a quick overview of your Search&amp;Promote account.
-seo-description: You can use Home to view a variety of report widgets that give you a quick overview of your Search&Promote account.
+seo-description: You can use Home to view a variety of report widgets that give you a quick overview of your Search&amp;Promote account.
 seo-title: About Home
 solution: Target
 title: About Home